 | Remaining | 2,386 | 67.2% |

-All data are compiled from publicly available national statistics agencies, rental market listings, and aggregated consumer price datasets.
+Income, rental, and food cost data for Toulouse are compiled from national statistics agencies, local rental market listings, and aggregated consumer price datasets.

-For a full explanation of data construction and assumptions, please refer to the main Methodology and Sources pages.
+For full explanation of assumptions, see Methodology and Sources.